Nicholas Kiefer

-Nicholas M. Kiefer (born February 28, 1951) is an Economics professor at Cornell University.
+Nicholas M. Kiefer (February 28, 1951 – March 12, 2024) was an Economics professor at Cornell University.
 He received a fellowship award from the John Simon Guggenheim Memorial Foundation in 1986 for his "past achievements and ... promise of future accomplishments".

-Kiefer is the author of graduate textbooks and monographs in econometrics, including textbooks on job-search econometrics (Empirical Labor Economics: The Search Approach with T. J. Devine and Search Models and Applied Labor Economics with G.R.
+Kiefer wrote graduate textbooks and monographs in econometrics, including textbooks on job-search econometrics (Empirical Labor Economics: The Search Approach with T. J. Devine and Search Models and Applied Labor Economics with G.R.
 Neumann).
 He wrote a textbook on the micro-econometrics of agents solving dynamic problems (Economic Modeling and Inference with B. J. Christensen).